greenbone/docs/src/glossary.md

 openvasd

-  A new ? introduced with the OpenVAS Scanner release 23.0.
-Describe me further!
+  A new service introduced with the OpenVAS Scanner release 23.0 to execute nasl scripts and provide static version comparisons.
+  It has a http based [API](https://greenbone.github.io/scanner-api/) to control scans and get results.
+  The adaptation will be done in various downwards compatible ways.
+As of 23.0.1 `openvas` is using the `/notus` endpoint for version checks, additionally `OpenVASD` is setting up redis and controls `openvas` for scanning.
+  In the next phases it will gradually take over `openvas` functionality with the end goal of replacing `ospd-openvas` and `openvas` completely.

 OSPd